CottageLabs/sysadmin/newrelic/README.md

     # there should be no errors - if there are, check the config is correct YAML,
     # check your nginx http status path and ES settings, check the nginx error log and the ES error log as needed

-6. Set it up as a service if everything is OK and you start seeing data in a couple of minuts on the Newrelic RPM control panel:
+6. Set it up as a service if everything is OK and you start seeing data in a couple of minutes on the Newrelic RPM control panel:

     sudo cp /opt/newrelic_plugin_agent/newrelic_plugin_agent.deb /etc/init.d/newrelic_plugin_agent
     sudo chmod a+x /etc/init.d/newrelic_plugin_agent
     sudo update-rc.d newrelic_plugin_agent defaults 95 05
-    sudo sysv-rc-conf --list | grep newrelic  # should return something like newrelic-plu (as well as newrelic-sys, the main newrelic monitor)
+    sudo sysv-rc-conf --list | grep newrelic  # should return something like newrelic-plu (as well as newrelic-sys, the main newrelic monitor) sudo service newrelic_plugin_agent start